-Taking care of your miniature pinscher involves paying special attention to his or her diet.
-This high-energy and fun-loving dog loves mealtimes, so you want to be sure you are feeding your miniature pinscher meals and treats that your min pin will really enjoy while also ensuring that he or she gets all of the important nutritional content in a well-balanced diet.
+Taking care of your miniature pinscher involves paying particular attention to their diet.
+This high-energy and fun-loving dog loves mealtimes.
+You want to be sure you are feeding your miniature pinscher meals and treats that your minpin will enjoy while ensuring they get all the essential nutritional content in a well-balanced diet.

 Despite some misconceptions, min pins are not tiny versions of Doberman Pinschers.
 They are a unique breed with specific dietary needs.